Self-reliant India: PM Modi emphasises on India's five pillars

 New Delhi, May 12: Prime Minister Narendra Modi on Tuesday emphasised on making India self-reliant and to achieve this five pillars need to be strengthened.

-The prime minister said India's self-reliance will be based on five pillars economy, infrastructure, technology-driven system, vibrant demography and demand.
+The Prime Minister said India's self-reliance will be based on five pillars economy, infrastructure, technology-driven system, vibrant demography and demand.

 Recalling the devastation in Kutch after the earthquake, Prime Minister said that through determination and resolve, the area was back on its feet.
 A similar determination is needed to make the country self-reliant.